stitchdata/docs/_account-security/security/sso/pingfederate-single-sign-on-guide.md

         content: |
           The last step to configuring the connection is to grant access to users in your {{ page.display-name }} instance.
 This ensures that they'll be able to access Stitch via SSO.

-          Using the process your organization follows, grant Stitch {{ page.display-name }} access to the your colleagues.
+          Using the process your organization follows, grant Stitch {{ page.display-name }} access to your colleagues.

   - title: "Download the SP connection's SAML metadata file"
     anchor: "download-sp-connection-saml-metadata-file"